T-erry/QuotesGeek/README.md

 - $ Make changes where need be.

 ## Bugs and Known Issues
-The application works well, no bugs
+The application works well, no bugs.
+If you encounter one email me.

+## Support and Contact Details
 Email: terrywachuka10@gmail.com

 ## Technologies used